harrisoncramer/nvim/README.md

 ![The editor with tmux enabled](/screenshot.png?raw=true)

+# Quickstart

+1. `git clone https://github.com/harrisoncramer/neovim-settings.git ~/.config/nvim`
+2. `:PackerSync` (You will see errors on initial startup–this is to be expected, because we don't have the plugins installed yet.
+You may need to run PackerSync a couple of times).

 I use <a href="https://neovim.io/">Neovim</a> as my primary editor.
 This repository contains my configurations, including key mappings, plugins, and other settings and tools that make me more productive.

 Some of the highlights: